 ‘The average millionaire is only the average dishwasher dressed in a new suit.”

-In 1936 Orwell travelled to England’s industrial heartlands in the north, whose towns and cities were experiencing great hardship following the Great Depression.
+In 1936 Orwell travelled to England’s industrial heartlands in the north, where many people were experiencing great hardship following the Great Depression.
 In The Road to Wigan Pier, part social reportage, part political polemic, Orwell described what he had seen and learnt.
-As before, Orwell wanted to experience people’s living and working conditions for himself and wrote vividly about the life of coal miners and their families.
+As ever, Orwell wanted to experience people’s living and working conditions for himself and wrote vividly about the life of coal miners and their families.

-In the second part of the book, Orwell made a complex, controversial and highly-influential argument about why he thought his fellow socialists at the time were struggling to win support for their vision of a fair society.
+In the second part of the book, Orwell made a controversial and highly-influential argument about why campaigners at the time were struggling to win support for their vision of a fair society.
 He argued that many campaigners for social justice misunderstood the emotional lives of the people they wanted to help, concentrating too much on promoting their own political doctrines and dogma.
 Instead, he argued in favour of ‘common decency’ and a sense of fairness.
 Orwell expanded on these themes in his wartime essay ‘The Lion and the Unicorn‘, which argued for a ‘new form of Britishness’.